 If you haven’t gotten results, or you’ve even gotten worse from deep tissue massage treatments and neuromuscular therapy, try working with myofascial techniques.
-Tony is our expert for classic myofascial release after John F. Barnes, other therapists like Sondra, Lesliayn, and Flower have studied with Lu and other experts on mobilization techniques that are more active.
+Tony is our expert for classic myofascial release in the traditional style, and other therapists like Sondra and Flower have studied with Lu and other experts on more active mobilization techniques.
 If you’re not sure what is right for you, schedule our “Consultation & Tryout” for only $45.

 Here are a few symptoms to look out for: